 Alternatively here is video tutorial to show you how to that:

-Now that we are finished with importing the blog posts, we need to take care of another important aspect.
-That is namely our blog’s link structure.
+Now that you have finished with importing the blog posts, you need to take care of another important aspect.
+That is namely your blog’s link structure.
 You probably know what that structure in Blogger-powered blogs is but just in case:

 http://BLOG NAME.blogspot.com/YEAR/MONTH/BLOG POST.html

-As you can see, the date of the post stands before the actual permalink (i.e. online-business-problems).
+As you can see, the date of the post stands before the actual permalink.
 This might not look bad for the visitor, but it isn’t ideal when it comes to search engines.

 In Google’s eyes the more emphasize you’d like to put on a keyword, the closer that keyword should be to the beginning of the article, the headline or the URL.

 That’s not what we have in the above example.
 What Google sees as more important in that Blogspot URL is the date of the post, which is obviously not what we need.

 To fix this, you need to open up your WordPress dashboard, scroll down to “Settings” –> “Permalinks”, choose “Post Name” (http://reviewzntips.com/sample-post/):